Clinical Trial Application Process Myths

 Download a PDF version of this guide.

-How are drugs reviewed and authorized for sale in Canada?
+How are drugs reviewed and authorized for sale?

 Most health products, including drugs to be marketed or sold in Canada are reviewed and authorized by the Health Products and Food Branch (HPFB) of Health Canada, more precisely, under the Therapeutic Product Directorate (TPD) or the Biologic and Genetic Therapies Directorate (BGTD), for drugs and biologic, respectively.
 Each of these Directorates have specific offices and bureaus.
 Drugs are authorized to reach that market only once they have successfully gone through the relevant Bureau review process, responsible for assessing their safety, efficacy and quality, and, received a favorable decision.
 Even after a health product receives a favorable decision and can proceed with its sale in Canada, monitoring of its effectiveness and safety continues.